 Fertile soil is vital for a healthy Aspidistra; feed its soil once every four waters using a 'Houseplant' labelled fertiliser, before reducing this every sixth drink in the autumn and winter.
 Try not to over-feed as their roots are susceptible to burning, especially when over-applied in dry soil.

-Older leaves that rapidly become yellow are a clear sign of over-watering, usually caused by too little light with other symptoms include mouldy or heavy soil, stunted growth and a rotten base.
+Older leaves that rapidly become yellow are a clear sign of over-watering, usually accompanied by low light, mouldy soil and Fungus Gnat flies.
 Although this species can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it.

-Too low humidity will cause browning leaf tips with yellow halos.
+Although Aspidistra aren't too fussy with air moisture, too low humidity may cause browning/crispy leaf tips.
 Although this won't kill the plant, increase humidity to prevent new growth in adopting these symptoms.
 Either mist weekly while the heaters are on, or create your humidity tray to provide a a more stable environment for your specimen.

 Persistent droughts will result in crispy brown sections across its foliage.
 Allow the affected leaf to thoroughly brown over before removing it with a clean pair of scissors, as puncturing the soft tissue may cause bacterial diseases further down the line.
 Introduce a watering schedule or pebble tray to avoid the risk of dehydration in the future.